username3020/compare-user.js/README.md

 ## Usage

-Just compare two files an get difference summary (added values, removed values, changed values):
+Just compare two files and get difference summary (added values, removed values, changed values):

 `python3 compare.js user.js user.custom.js`

-Same as above, but also prints out the values in user.js format, so they can be easily integrated in your files.
+Same as above, but also prints out the values in user.js format, so they can be easily integrated into your files.

 `python3 compare.js user.js user.custom.js -printLines`